kingboy19931118/spring-webapp-restful-quickstart/README.md

 Creating a web application using Spring 3 from scratch is not easy.
-This maven archetype can help you to build an small web application instantly.
+This maven archetype can help you to build a small web application instantly.
 The archetype includes jetty plugin, so after creating the project you can run it at once.

 ## Installation
 1. Clone it from Github